lp-rmaeda/CordovaMessagingSDKSample/README.md

 ### PLEASE NOTE -- XCODE UPGRADE REQUIRED!!

-+ Any version of the Cordova plugin v2.1.x and above has been compiled with the xcode version 8.3.1
-+ Any apps you build with these versions of the iOS SDK (v2.1.5 and above) will require the above xcode version to build and run - due to the change in Swift version numbers.
++ iOS SDK v2.9.x requires XCODE v9.1 and above to use Swift 4.0
-+ Xcode v8.3.1 also requires macOS Sierra in order to install!
+  + You will need macOS Sierra in order to install this.

 # Installing / Getting started

 ### _"Where do I find the latest version of the plugin?"_

 Repo has been restructured.
-The various versions of the plugin live here:
+The plugin is now here:

-`/plugins/`

-The latest release v2.5.x is here

-`/plugins/v2.5.x/MessagingSDKPlugin`
+`/plugins/MessagingSDKPlugin`

 If you need to reinstall the plugin to your app, make sure you pull it from this folder.